MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ManagementRoleAssignment.md

 ### -RecipientGroupScope
 This parameter is functional only in the cloud-based service.

-The RecipientGroupScope parameter specifies the universal security group to scope the new role assignment to.
+The RecipientGroupScope parameter specifies the universal security group to scope the role assignment to.
 You can use any value that uniquely identifies the group: Name, DistinguishedName, GUID, DisplayName.

 ```yaml
 Type: GroupIdParameter